 Developed and maintained by offensive security, Kali Linux is a Debian-based Linux distro designed for penetration testing and conducting digital forensics.
 It ships with out-of-the-box tools meant for penetration testing such as Nmap, Metasploit Framework, Maltego, and Aircrack-ng to mention a few.

 Kali Linux is meant for Cybersecurity experts and students who want to venture into penetration testing.
 In fact, Kali provides industry-standard certifications such as Penetration Testing with Kali and Kali Linux Certified Professional.

-Kali uses the APT package manager and the latest version is Kali 2020.2 and here’s a guide on how to install Kali 2020.2.
+Kali uses the APT package manager and the latest version is Kali 2023.4 and here’s a guide on how to install Kali Linux.

 9. Arch Linux

 Arch Linux is a lightweight and flexible geeky Linux distro designed for advanced users or Linux experts who care much about what is installed and the services running.
-It gives users the freedom to custom or configures the system, to their preference.
-In a nutshell, Arch is meant for users who really know the ins and outs of working with Linux.
+It gives users the freedom to customize or configure the system, to their preference.
+In a nutshell, Arch is meant for users who know the ins and outs of working with Linux.

-The OpenSUSE project is a modern and comprehensive community project that provides 2 main SUSE branches: SUSE Leap which is a point release that targets desktop users as well as enterprise development and for testing purposes.
-This makes it a perfect choice for open source developers and System administrators.
+The OpenSUSE project is a modern and comprehensive community project that provides 2 main SUSE branches: SUSE Leap which is a point release that targets desktop users as well as enterprise development and testing purposes.
+This makes it a perfect choice for open-source developers and System administrators.

 On the other hand, it has SUSE Tumbleweed, a rolling release that packs the latest software stacks and IDEs and is the closest you’ll get to a bleeding-edge distro.
 TumbleWeed is any power user’s or software developer’s piece of cake thanks to the availability of up-to-date packages such as office applications, GCC compiler, and the kernel.